rustic-rs/cdc/README.md

 I may try to improve the performance of the lib at some point, but for now it is good enough for most usages.

+## Credits

+This project is based on the awesome [cdc](https://crates.io/crates/cdc) crate by Vincent Cantin.

 ## License